MyTB444/2D-Platformer-Final-Year-Project/diary.md

 I have improved the game start animation, added flavour text to explain the objective.
 I will improve the player controls next week.
 -04/03/2025
 I have changed my mind on swapping to new controls.
 It will require some time and i would rather work on the report.
+-10/03/2025
+I am working on the sound effects, they will hopefully all be ready by the end of this week.
+I am also learning on optimizing my game for itch.io.